CoAxLab/Data-Explorations/book/_build/html/_sources/lectures/limits-of-linear-regression.md

-# Limits of linear regression
+# Limits and variations of linear regression
 =======================

 ## Required readings